-Y ears e nded December 3 1,
+Years ended December 31,

-2016 2015 2014
+2 2017 2016 2015

-Balance at beginning of year \$ 187 \$ 280 \$ 196
+Balance at beginning of year \$ 134 \$ 187 \$ 280

-Additions charged against/(credited to) to costs and expenses
+Additions charged against/(credited to) to costs and expenses 35

-Additions charged against/(credited to) to other accounts 21 2 84
+Additions charged against/(credited to) to other accounts 21 2

-Deductions (74) (95)
+Deductions (7) (74) (95)

-Balance at end of year \$ 134 \$ 187 \$ 280
+Balance at end of year \$ 162 \$ 134 \$ 187

-The amount charged to tax expense in the table above for 2016 differs from the effect of \$74 million disclosed in the rate reconciliation primarily because the movement in this table includes the effects of acquisition accounting, which does not impact tax expense.
+In 2017, the amount charged to tax expense in the table above differs from the 2017 rate reconciliation of \$13 million because a portion of the valuation allowance increase is related to the U.S. federal corporate tax rate reduction impact on the U.S. state valuation allowance and is included in the impact of U.S. Tax Reform.
+The amount charged to tax expense in the table above for 2016 differs from the effect of \$74 million disclosed in the 2016 rate reconciliation primarily because the movement in this table includes the effects of acquisition accounting, which does not impact tax expense.

 The Company recognizes deferred tax balances related to the undistributed earnings of subsidiaries when the Company expects that it will recover those undistributed earnings in a taxable manner, such as through receipt of dividends or sale of the investments.
-Historically, we have not provided deferred taxes on the cumulative earnings of our subsidiaries that have been reinvested indefinitely.
+In 2016 we began accruing deferred taxes on the cumulative earnings of certain acquired Towers Watson subsidiaries.
+The historical cumulative earnings of our other subsidiaries have been reinvested indefinitely.